StephenCleary/blog-stephencleary-dotcom/blog/_posts/2013-05-17-announcement-async-diagnostics.md

 ## Call to Action

 Please download Async Diagnostics and take it for a spin!
 I've run a number of tests but haven't tried it on really complex code bases.
-Let me know (in the [AsyncEx library discussions](https://nitoasyncex.codeplex.com/discussions)) if it doesn't work!
+Let me know (in the [AsyncDiagnostics library issues](https://github.com/StephenCleary/AsyncDiagnostics)) if it doesn't work!